-Job description for th ne Designated Safeguarding Lead (DSL and DDSLs) ted to safeguarding and promoting the welfare of children and young people and volunteers to share this commitment Summary of the role To take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place) occurring at the School and to support all other staff in dealing with any child welfare and child protection concerns that arise.
+Job description for the Designated Safeguarding Lead (DSL and DDSLs) The School is committ ed to safeguarding and promoting the welfare of children and young people nd volunteers to share this commitment Summary of the role To take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place) occurring at the School and to support all other staff in dealing with any child welfare and child protection concerns that arise.
 To provide advice and support to other staff on matters of child welfare, safeguarding and child protection.
-To take part in strategy discussions and inter-agency meetings and to support other staff to do so, and to contribute to the assessment of pupils.
-To promote and safeguard the welfare of pupils in the School.
-While the activities of DSI can be delegated to appropriately trained.
+To take part in strategy discussions and inter-agency meetings and to support other staff to do so, and to contribute to the assessment of students.
+To promote and safeguard the welfare of students in the School.
 Whilst the activities of DSL can be delegated to appropriately trained deputies (DDSLs), the ultimate lead responsibility for child protection remains with the DSL.
 This lead responsibility cannot be delegated.
-Main duties and Further specifics: responsibilities Turtier specifies.
-Availability You are expected to: , ensure during term time that you or a Deputy will always be available during School hours (8.35am - 4.10pm) to discuss any safeguarding concerns; and arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
-Managing referrals You are expected to refer cases: of suspected abuse and neglect of any pupil at the School to the local authority children's social care and support staff who make referrals to local authority children's social care; to the Channel programme where there is a radicalisation concern and support staff who make referrals to the Channel programme; where a person is dismissed or left due to risk/harm to a child to Disclarum and Remine (CRES), and Disclosure and Barring Service ( DBS ); and Morting with athors where a crime has been committed to the Police.
-Vey are synceted to: Working with others You are expected to: act as a source of support, advice and expertise for all staff; act as a point of contact with the three safeguarding partners: the local authority (Wokingham Borough) and other authorities where pupils reside; Integrated Care Systems; and the police; liaise with the Headmaster to inform them of issues; especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; ensure that an 'appropriate adult' is present if a pupil is being questioned or detained by the police; as required, liaise with the "case manager" (as per Part 4 of KCSIE) and the designated officer (LADO) at the local authority for child-protection concerns in cases which concern a staff member;
+Main duties and Further specifics: responsibilities Availability You are expected to: ensure during term time that you or a Deputy will always be available during School hours (8.35am - 4.10pm) to discuss any safeguarding concerns; and arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
+Managing referrals You are expected to refer cases: of suspected abuse and neglect of any student at the School to the local authority children's social care and support staff who make referrals to local authority children's social care; to the Channel programme where there is a radicalisation concern and support staff who make referrals to the Channel programme; where a person is dismissed or left due to risk/harm to a child to Disclosure and Barring Service (DBS); and where a crime has been committed to the Police.
+Working with others You are expected to: act as a source of support, advice and expertise for all staff; act as a point of contact with the three safeguarding partners: the local authority (Wokingham Borough) and other authorities where students reside; Integrated Care Systems; and the police; liaise with the Headmaster to inform them of issues; especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; ensure that an 'appropriate adult' is present if a student is being questioned or detained by the police; as required, liaise with the "case manager" (as per Part 4 of KCSIE) and the designated officer (LADO) at the local authority for child-protection concerns in cases which concern a staff member;